Norse mythology

 Most of the surviving mythology centers on the plights of the gods and their interaction with several other beings, such as humanity and the jötnar, beings who may be friends, lovers, foes, or family members of the gods.
 The cosmos in Norse mythology consists of Nine Worlds that flank a central sacred tree, Yggdrasil.
 Units of time and elements of the cosmology are personified as deities or beings.
 Various forms of a creation myth are recounted, where the world is created from the flesh of the primordial being Ymir, and the first two humans are Ask and Embla.
 These worlds are foretold to be reborn after the events of Ragnarök when an immense battle occurs between the gods and their enemies, and the world is enveloped in flames, only to be reborn anew.
 There the surviving gods will meet, and the land will be fertile and green, and two humans will repopulate the world.

 Norse mythology has been the subject of scholarly discourse since the 17th century when key texts attracted the attention of the intellectual circles of Europe.
 By way of comparative mythology and historical linguistics, scholars have identified elements of Germanic mythology reaching as far back as Proto-Indo-European mythology.
 During the modern period, the Romanticist Viking revival re-awoke an interest in the subject matter, and references to Norse mythology may now be found throughout modern popular culture.
 The myths have further been revived in a religious context among adherents of Germanic Neopaganism.

 Terminology

 The historical religion of the Norse people is commonly referred to as Norse mythology.
-Other terms are Scandinavian mythology, North Germanic mythology or Nordic mythology.
+Other terms are Scandinavian mythology, North Germanic mythology, Norse Paganism or Nordic mythology.